 MADRID (AP) — A trial opened Wednesday in Spain over a 2013 train derailment that killed 80 passengers and injured 145 others, amid tensions at the court entrance between victims and one of the defendants.

 The driver of the long-distance train that crashed against a concrete wall near Spain’s northwestern city of Santiago de Compostela and a former railway security director are accused of professional negligence.

 Prosecutors are seeking four-year prison sentences if driver Francisco José Garzón and Andrés Cortabitarte, a former security director at state-owned rail infrastructure company ADIF, are convicted of bearing responsibility for the deaths and injuries.

 Cortabitarte entered the court through a back door to avoid facing reporters and victims of the crash demonstrating in the front of the building.
-A protester punched him in the bank when Cortabitarte later left through the front door. court.
+A protester punched him in the back when Cortabitarte later left through the front door.

 Spanish national television aired video footage that showed demonstrators screaming insults at him.